MahinM/fansite-analytics-challenge/README.md

 * My assumption is that the timezone is a constant as it is part of the server's access timestamp.
 I suppose, though, that ignoring the timezone could be a problem during the change to daylight savings time (fall back).

 * The feature 3 implementation looks at each time period in the log and counts the number of entries that are within 60 minutes.
 This creates a rolling 60 minute window over the span of the log.
 I first took a different approach to this problem - grouping the timestamps into non-overlapping 60 minute periods.
+I've included this code in the function `feature3_non_overlapping`.